Master of Business Administration (MBA)

-- Prerequisites: You must have 3 credit-hours of accounting, 3 credit-hours of economics, and 3 credit-hours of finance on an undergraduate level.
-(WWU provides these courses online.)
+- You must have 3 hours of accounting and 3 hours of economics on an undergraduate level.
+(William Woods University provides these courses online.)

 94% of our MBA graduates are working or earning an advanced degree.
 You’ll find them in some amazing positions.
 Here are some examples:

 Mardy Leathers, MBA ‘14 Director, Division of Workfrorce Development, State of Missouri

 Mardy oversees 324 employees and a $98 million budget.
 He manages all the federal dollars that come to the state to help people who are unemployed or underemployed.
 He works with individuals who want to enter job enrichment programs and helps businesses and communities develop strategies to attract and retain talent.
 Mardy on his William Woods experience: “I enjoyed the 18-month cohort set up and as an adult learner my experience with the MBA program was awesome.”
 Mardy also serves as an adjunct professor at William Woods and was a recent commencement speaker.

 Makele Ndessokia, MBA ‘13 Human Resources Director at Missouri Department of Agriculture